Krzysiek214181/paynow_donations_plugin/README.md

 ```
 [ paynow_return button_text="Main Page" button_url=" success_msg="Thank you for your contribution" fail_msg="Something went wrong with your payment" show_id=true transaction_id_ms="Your transaction ID is" ]
 ```

+## Admin Pages

+This plugin creates **3** wordpress menu subpages

+### History

+This menu is avaible for users with the `Editor` Role ( or higher ).
+It allows you to track the payments from the perspective of your server.

+This site features sorting by all columns and filtering by the following params:
+* Statuses ( NEW, PENDING, CONFIRMED, REJECTED, ERROR, EXPIRED, ABANDONED )
+* Amount of results ( 25, 50, 75, 100, 1000 )
+* Minimum and maximum amount
+* Description
+* Email
+* Name
+* Surname
+* Transaction ID

+### Settings

+This menu is avaible only to the `Admin` role.
+Here you can configure the plugin with the following settings:
+* API Key - The API Key copied from the paynow panel
+* Signature Key - The Signature Key copied from the paynow panel
+* Environment - SANDBOX / PRODUCTION
+* Debug - ON / OFF

+### Debug

+This menu is avaible only to the `Admin` role, but it is hidden by default.
+To show it, change the `Debug` setting to `ON`.

+In this menu you can track *all* of the notifications your server receives from paynow.

+This site also features sorting by all columns and filtering by the following params:
+* Statuses ( NEW, PENDING, CONFIRMED, REJECTED, ERROR, EXPIRED, ABANDONED )
+* Amount of results ( 25, 50, 75, 100, 1000 )
+* Transaction ID
+* Internal Ref

+Where `Internal Ref` is the ID assigned to the transaction by the plugin.

+> [!WARNING]
+> When a user retries the payment, `Transaction ID` changes, but the `Internal Ref` stays the same